miloszmoss/s.g-graphql/README.md

 # Lyrical-GraphQL
-Starter project from a GraphQL course on Udemy.com
+Starter project from a GraphQL course on Udemy.com by Stephen Grider
-"# s.g-graphql"